thefrontside/bigtest/website/docs/docs/interactors/3-locators-filters-actions.md

 This assertion would fail on account of the button that has the `submit-button-2` id.

-And lastly, there is also the `is()` method which is identical to `has()` in functionality.
+Lastly, there is also the `is()` method which is identical to `has()` in functionality.
 The difference is only in semantics so that your tests can read better.
 For instance, if we wanted to test if a button is visible, `has()` would work perfectly fine but we could write the test using `is()`:

 ```js
 Button({ id: 'submit-button-1' }).is({ visible });